jdccMobile/Nasapi/README.md

 - View: Represents the UI (UI components from the presentation layer) and captures events that the user may trigger.
 The view is subscribed to the ViewModel, and every time it emits data, the UI will update accordingly.
 It also communicates user-generated events to the ViewModel so the corresponding action can be taken.

-- ViewModel: Represents the state of the view (ViewModel in the presentation layer) and acts as the intermediary between the view and the model.
-When it receives an event from the view, it communicates with the model via a use case, and when the data is updated, it notifies the view so it can update the UI.
+- ViewModel: Represents the state of the view (ViewModel in the presentation layer) and acts as an intermediary between the view and the model.
+When it receives an event from the view, it communicates with the model through a use case, and when data is updated, it notifies the view so that it can update the user interface.

 - Model: Represents the data sources (data sources from the data layer), the models (models and repositories from the domain layer), and the business logic (use cases).
 When it receives a request from the ViewModel, it performs the corresponding read/write operations and returns the information through the use case.